ThePrimeagen/ts-rust-zig-deez/README.md

 - `fmt`
 - `lint`
 - `test` — should run all the available tests
-- `ready` — should run fmt, lint ant test
+- `ready` — should run fmt, lint and test

 Docker: